 Sustainability Course Development Awards

 The Sustainability Course Development Awards are designed to incentivize the development of new sustainability courses or the conversion of existing undergraduate courses.
 Courses should investigate sustainability issues while incorporating an aspect of experiential learning, allowing undergraduates to engage with a real-world problem through research or on-the-ground work.
 Preference will be given to courses that are designed to be interdisciplinary and that are open to students from multiple colleges and/or majors.
-To be eligible for an award, a course must address issues related to sustainability and incorporate an aspect of experiential learning.

 Read about past award winners: